bhrnjica/anndotnet/README.md

 ## How to install ANNdotNET Excel AddIn

-In order to use ANNdotNET Export to Excel feature, the ANNdotNET.Excel.AddIn must be installed.
+In order to use ANNdotNET Export to Excel feature, the `ANNdotNET.Excel.AddIn` must be installed.
 In order to install Excel AddIn the following action must be performed:
 - Install Microsoft Excel 64 bit version. **The ANNdotNET Excel AddIn is not compatible with Microsoft Excel 32bit version**.
-- Open Excel and select: File -> Options
+- Open Excel and select: `File -> Options`

 ![](./docs/images/anndotnet-exceladdin-img01.png)

-- From the Option Dialog select: Add-ins->ExcelAdd-ins -> press Go Button,
+- From the Option Dialog select: `Add-ins->ExcelAdd-ins -> press Go Button`,

 ![](./docs/images/anndotnet-exceladdin-img02.png)

-- From file open dialog, select: anndotnet.exceladdIn-AddIn64.xll, from the ANNdotNET binaries folder.
+- From file open dialog, select: `anndotnet.exceladdIn-AddIn64.xll` file which is located at the ANNdotNET binaries folder.

 ![](./docs/images/anndotnet-exceladdin-img03.png)

-- Add path to "ANNdotNET binaries folder" in system environment path, in order to register AddIn.
+- In order to register AddInAdd, ANNdotNET binaries folder must be registered in system environment path.

 ![](./docs/images/anndotnet-exceladdin-img04.png)